youngdjn/focal-website/content/position/fire-imagery/index.md

 - Experience with machine learning and other advanced data science methods

 **To apply:** Please combine a cover letter, CV, and contact information for three references into a single PDF and email to Drs.
 Derek Young, djyoung@ucdavis.edu, and Phil van Mantgem, pvanmantgem@usgs.gov.
 Use the exact subject line “Fire ecology postdoc” (without quotes).
-For fullest consideration, apply by Tues, November 1, 2022.
+For fullest consideration, apply by Thurs, November 3, 2022.

 <br>